EDUCATOR & CURRICULUM WRITER

 EDITOR & WRITER

-For over a decade, Sari Beth Rosenberg has been writing about education, history, wellness, fashion and music.
+For over a decade, Sari Beth Rosenberg has been writing about education, history and pop culture.
 She currently writes the daily women's history #SheDidThat posts for Lifetime as well as the supporting scripts for social media.
 She also recently did the research for the Lifetime and History video series, "Herstory History."
 In January 2018, she wrote an essay for the Past Present vertical for Public Seminar about the rise of high school activism in the United States.

 As the Mind+Body Editor for BELLA New York Magazine, she covered the latest news and trends in wellness and fitness.
 She also interviewed well-known celebrities, trainers, studio owners, health experts, nutritionists, doctors and other medical professionals.
 As a contributing writer for online outlets including BellaNYC.com, BellaLaMag.com and Chase.com, she reported on celebrities, entertainment, fitness and wellness.
 Her other previous projects include digital copywriting and brand strategizing for Victorias Secret (including providing content for this interview with Charli XCX "On Loving The ‘90s & Breaking Fashion’s Rules" on the Official Victoria's Secret Tumblr Page).
 She also blogged about the intersection of music and fitness for Mizzfit.com where she interviewed artists about their workout habits including Debbie Harry of Blondie and Lucius.